Boron-based Insecticides Provide Safe and Effective Pest Control

 Plants and animals depend on Boron to thrive.
 As a pesticide ingredient, this versatile compound can control pests such as ants, spiders, beetles, moths, cockroaches, and others.
 Most boron-based insecticides are less toxic than traditional pesticides since they do not affect the nervous system or irritate the skin.

 Boron also does not smell and is colorless.
 As a result, therefore, fruits and vegetables are not harmful to the environment when sprayed with them.
 It comes in a wide range of products, including dust, liquid, pellets, and wettable powders, making it easy for consumers to use in their gardens.

 In recent years, the use of environmentally friendly compounds for dealing with urban pests has become increasingly important with the worldwide deregistration of persistent organochlorine insecticides.
 Boron compounds, particularly boric acid, zinc borate, and disodium octaborate tetrahydrate, have been widely used to preserve lumber against insect attack and decay caused by fungi and bacteria.

-The most common type of insecticide is known as contact insecticides because they only come into contact with the pest.
+The most common type of insecticide is known as contact insecticide because they only come into contact with the pest.
 They are also not eaten by it as systemic pesticides do.
 Contact insecticides work quickly on the problem and will usually kill it within 15 minutes of coming into contact with it.
-That being said, there are many different types of insecticides available, depending on what you are trying to control.
+That being said, many different types of insecticides are available, depending on what you try to control.